Solana Transactions Per Second: 1,000-4,000 Real, 65,000 Max

 Is Solana faster than Visa?

-By raw throughput they are comparable: Solana sustains roughly 1,000-4,000 real TPS versus Visa's ~1,700 average, and both have far higher stated ceilings (65,000 for Solana, ~24,000 for Visa).
-Solana's edge is cost and settlement -- a Solana transaction costs well under a cent (typically $0.0005-$0.005, per Eco) versus card-network merchant fees of several percent.
+By raw throughput they are comparable: Solana sustains roughly 1,000-4,000 real TPS versus Visa's ~1,700 average, and both quote far higher ceilings (65,000 TPS for Solana, 65,000 transaction messages per second for VisaNet).
+Solana's edge is cost and settlement: a Solana transaction costs well under a cent (typically $0.0005-$0.005, per Eco) versus card-network merchant fees of several percent.

 What is the difference between vote and non-vote TPS on Solana?

 Vote transactions are consensus messages validators send to confirm blocks; non-vote transactions are actual user and application activity.
-Non-vote TPS -- which averages above 1,500 per MEXC -- is the more meaningful measure of real network usage.
+Non-vote TPS, which averages above 1,500 per MEXC, is the more meaningful measure of real network usage.

 Sources